Edwin T. Banning

-Edwin Thomas Banning (1864–1940) was an American architect from Providence, Rhode Island.
+Edwin Thomas Banning (May 11, 1864 – May 18, 1940) was an American architect.

+Biography

-Banning, the fourth of six children, was born in Danielson, Connecticut, to Rev. Carlos and Harriet Elizabeth (Pitman) Banning.
+The fourth of six children, Banning was born in on May 11, 1864, Danielson, Connecticut, to Rev. Carlos and Harriet Elizabeth (Pitman) Banning.
 Natives of Newport, Rhode Island, they returned there when their son was very young.
 He attended Rogers High School and Brown University.
 He dropped out in his junior year, and began working as a draftsman for Gould & Angell, prominent Providence architects.

-Edwin Banning married Isabella Thornton (b.
-1864 in Rochdale, England; d.
-1915 in San Diego, USA) on June 13, 1883 in Taunton, Massachusetts.
-They had one daughter, Bernice Thornton Banning (b.
-1885 in Providence, Rhode Island; d. in 1954 Ventura, California).
-After the death of Isabella, he married Agnes Gertrude Cristadoro (b.
-1879 in Kensington, England; d.
-1928 in Los Angeles, USA) November 1920 in San Diego, California.
+Edwin Banning married Isabella Thornton (1864–1915) on June 13, 1883 in Taunton, Massachusetts.
+They had one daughter, Bernice Thornton Banning (1885–1954).
+After the death of Isabella, he married Agnes Gertrude Cristadoro (1879–1928) November 1920 in San Diego, California.

 Banning established an office in Providence in the mid-1890s.
 He began to specialize in public buildings, including a number of schools.
 He relocated his office to Newport in 1900, and back to Providence in 1903.
-Later that year he made his brother-in-law, Henry C. Thornton, a partner in Banning & Thornton.
-This association continued until 1912, when Banning went west to San Diego, California.
-He continued to practice as an architect, and died there in 1940.
+Later that year, he made his brother-in-law, Henry C. Thornton, a partner in Banning & Thornton.
+The association continued until 1912, when Banning went west to San Diego.
+He continued to practice as an architect, and died there on May 18, 1940, aged 76.